You’ve probably noticed that green is everywhere these days – in the news, politics, fashion, technology, and now, even your dental practice!

 Tinting reduces the UV rays and heat during the summer which in turn reduces the cooling requirements.
 In the winter, the film reflect the internal heat back into the building again reducing energy required to heat the building.
 Furthermore, UV can damage furniture and flooring materials, so blocking it prolongs the life space of said materials, thus keeping them out of the landfills, etc.

 The use of wood cabinets, doors and trim reduce the environmental impact because the are produced from renewable resources.

 The use of our practice management software eliminates paper waste by almost 100%.
-We don’t keep paper charts, we don’t have paper forms for check in or patient registration.
+We don’t keep paper charts, we don’t have paper forms for check in or guest registration.
 The only paper we do use is to print a receipt or a prescription.
-Digitizing patient charts, billing, and radiography not only increases efficiency of the practice and quality of patient care, but also eliminates over 90% of the paper use associated with daily normal practices.
+Digitizing guest charts, billing, and radiography not only increases efficiency of the practice and quality of guest care, but also eliminates over 90% of the paper use associated with daily normal practices.
 Going paperless saves paper, money, time, and trees!

 Oilless Compressor are clean and reduce the carbon foot print by not using copious amounts of oil.
 Dry Vacuum System are 100% water free.